appium/appium/docs/en/appium-setup/running-on-osx.md

 ### Testing Android App

 Instructions for setting up Android and running tests on Mac OS X are the same as those on Linux.
-See the [Android setup docs](/docs/en/appium-setup/android-setup.md).
+See the [UiAutomator2 Driver](/docs/en/drivers/android-uiautomator2.md) for more information.